Dr Kez ChiroLab How stress affects your body at home tips to relieve stress

 Dr Kez ChiroLab Fight or Flight Stress response fear tiger

 First things first, let's talk about what stress actually is.
 Stress is your body's natural response to a perceived threat.
 It's like when you see a spider and your heart starts racing, your palms get sweaty, and you feel like you're about to jump out of your skin.
 That's your body's fight-or-flight response kicking in.
-And while it can be helpful in certain situations, like running away from a tiger, it can wreak havoc on your body if you're constantly stressed out.
+This is a perfectly natural response if you are in imminent danger, as it can make your body perform above its normal capacity to keep you safe.
+However, when your body remains in this state without a true threat of danger, it can wreak some serious havoc on your body.

 How does stress affect our gut health?